d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 By comparing this result with the fact that $f(x+\epsilon) \approx f(x) + \epsilon \frac{df}{dx}(x)$, we see that $\frac{df}{dx}(x) = \frac{dg}{dx}(x) + \frac{dh}{dx}(x)$ as desired.
 The intuition here is: when we change the input $x$, $g$ and $h$ jointly contribute to the change of the output by $\frac{dg}{dx}(x)$ and $\frac{dh}{dx}(x)$.

 The product is more subtle, and will require a new observation about how to work with these expressions.
-We will begin as before using :eqref:`eq_small_change`:
+We will begin as before using :eqref:`small-change`:

 $$
 \begin{aligned}